FSUDRS/artinSTEM/_art2021/obj48.md

 department: Chemistry and Biochemistry
 area_of_research: Materials chemistry
-description: This image is a top-down look into one of my microwave reactor cells that contains a Chromium doped silica catalyst.
+description: This image is a top-down look into one of my microwave reactor cells that contains a chromium doped silica catalyst.
 Currently this catalyst is being utilized in microwave heating heterogeneous reactions for thermodynamic studies of the reaction mechanisms.
 current_location: